Glorf/ada-2020-project-milestone-p3-p3_lovely-badasses/docs/index.md

 {% include plotlytext.html figname="fig_chemical.html" title="The Syrian civil war" description="> Ghouta chemical attack happened on 21 August 2013.
 This important moment was noticed by the Google Trends by the unusual spike of ''chemical weapons'' keyword" %}

-# Two cocktails from Irland please !
+# Two cocktails from Ireland please !

 On another note, we can look at the data for the 'Car Bomb' topic.
 We strangly observe a spike that seems to be there every year at the same date.
 Strange...
 But actually, for St Patrick, there is a popular irish 'Car Bomb' cocktail !
 Guinness, Whiskey and Baileys's and you are good to go !